Yanik39/TORNet/README.md

 And also to secure and optimize Tor connection, latest version of Vanguards is also installed along side with Tor monitoring software NYX.
 Also dnsmasq is handling all DNS queries over Tor connection.

 #### Notes
-  * It's wise to use seperate Docker Network for TORNet.
+  * It's wise to use separate Docker Network for TORNet.

       * `docker network create PrivateNet`

   * To avoid permission issues pass your UID and GID as ENV variable.
-Please run following commands at your terminal to get your UID and GID, if you dont know them already.
+Please run following commands at your terminal to get your UID and GID, if you don't know them already.

       * UID: `id -u`
       * GID: `id -g`